-You’re going to read lots of highfalutin talk about how Trump’s victory is a howl from the dispossessed, and so on.
+You’re going to read lots of highfalutin’ talk about how Trump’s victory is a howl from the dispossessed, and so on.

-Trump would start almost every day with a sensational claim, threat, accusation or insult.
+Trump was their ratings machine.
+Let’s review.
+He started almost every day of the last 600 plus with a sensational and outrageous claim, threat, accusation or insult.
 It often took no more than a single tweet, or a phone call to a TV show, to set the media reaction in motion.

 This was an earned media strategy par excellence.

 It was almost as if the guy was a reality TV star who knew how to generate publicity…

 Trump didn’t win a battle of ideas.
 The man won a battle for traditional media exposure.